Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/02/boards-queues-truth.md

 If you are already in a situation where you have myriad boards, your first fix should be to work towards one board per unit.
 You need to work out what a unit *currently* looks like in your organisation.
 If you have teams of two people, you should start by reducing the number of boards so you have one queue per two-person team.
 This allows each of these teams to answer all of the important questions.
 Over time, you should reduce the number of boards further, especially where teams interact over the same work, have interdependencies, or you simply want to encourage more collaboration.

-If you ask an individual the questions listed above, you’ll find out whether the boards are effective.
-If you don’t even need to ask, because you can just look at the board and see the answers; that’s even better.
+If you ask an individual the questions listed above, you'll find out whether the boards are effective.
+If you don't even need to ask, because you can just look at the board and see the answers; that's even better.

 <small>Photo: Queue for Waterloo & City by [Stephen Colebourne](https://www.flickr.com/photos/jodastephen/)</small>